“Arbitral Awards Made Simple”

 1. DOMESTIC AWARD

-A domestic arbitral award is one rendered within India under the Indian legal framework, governed by Part I of the Arbitration and Conciliation Act, 1996.
-These awards apply to disputes where all parties are Indian entities or where arbitration is seated in India.
+An arbitral tribunal renders a domestic arbitral award within India under the Indian legal framework, governed by Part I of the Arbitration and Conciliation Act, 1996.
+These awards apply to disputes where all parties are Indian entities or where the arbitration is seated in India.
 They are enforceable as a decree of an Indian court under Section 36 of the Act, with limited grounds for challenge under Section 34, such as incapacity, invalid arbitration agreement, or violation of public policy.

 1. FOREIGN AWARD